 - Forward-facing Magento extensions will assume Magento is controlling the glass (the platform building the web pages that the end-user interacts with) and may require additional refinements to work

-Today, businesses are looking for ways to build content-rich shopping journeys, and thus they are looking for tools to deliver a seamless customer experience.
-Embracing the headless commerce architecture is the answer.
+Today, businesses are looking for ways to build content-rich shopping journeys, and thus they are looking for tools to deliver a seamless, personalized, or omnichannel customer experience.
+Embracing headless commerce architecture is the answer.